 So you've been invited to a wedding.
 How fun!
-All you have to do is find a gift, put on your most flattering outfit, and go.
+Now all you have to do is find a gift, put on your most flattering outfit, and go.

 Everyone knows how much work goes into planning a wedding and reception, right?
 Apparently not.
-Here are some wedding faux pas people have experienced, either at their own wedding or at someone else's.
+There are quite a few wedding faux pas that most people have experienced, either at their own wedding or at someone else's.
 And all of them are fairly common.

 Forget to RSVP